zachtownsend/ss15-feature-template/README.md

   <h4>translateEnabled</h4>
     This enables the generic live copy on the page to be automatically translated into the appropriate language.
 Leave this as false for English language countries.

   <h3>Pager</h3>
+  This handles all the settings and methods for the pagination of the feature.
   <h4>fullscreenStyle</h4>
     This declares the style for pagination.
 This should probably be removed at some point as 'overlay' mode will probably be the only mode used.